Four types of developer programs.

 Building the infrastructure developers need to self-serve.

 Before you can grow a developer ecosystem, developers need somewhere to land.
 A portal with real docs, real quickstarts, and a path from zero to working in under an hour.
 I have built this from scratch at three companies — each time inheriting nothing and shipping something developers actually use.
+At Nutanix, this meant convincing a hardware company mid-pivot to software that developers were worth a multi-year investment before the revenue showed up.

 Complete docs for LinearB's workflow automation product.
 Quickstarts, automation library, API reference, plugin dev guides.